kubemq-io/docs/docs/development/rest.md

 ```

 ### Send Events Stream
-Send Events Stream allows opening a bo-directional websocket connection and stream Event messages and receive Response messages.
+Send Events Stream allows opening a bi-directional WebSocket connection and stream Event messages and receive Response messages.

 Send Event endpoint is a `GET` function with websocket upgrade to `{{host}}/send/stream` where `host` is the KubeMQ REST interface address.

-**NOTE:**  Since Postman does not support websocket upgrade function, only the GET function is provided.
+**NOTE:**  Since Postman does not support WebSocket upgrade function, only the GET function is provided.

-After websocket upgrade, sending Event messages and receiving responses will use websocket Text format.
+After WebSocket upgrade, sending Event messages and receiving responses will use WebSocket Text format.

 Event message JSON structure:
 ``` json